Wild Swimming: The UK’s Best Natural Swim Spots

 Wondering where to swim near Cornwall?
 Bude Sea Pool and Baby Bay are the best places to go

 We couldn't talk about wild swimming in the UK without mentioning the much-loved region of Cornwall!
-Known for its sunny seaside towns and beaches, there are plenty of places to get your hair wet.
+Known for its sunny seaside towns and beaches that come to life in summer, there are plenty of places to get your hair wet here.
 When it comes to wild swimming, Bude Sea Pool is a popular choice, especially for newbies to the sport.
 Built in 1930, this semi-natural tidal pool is 91 metres long and 45 metres wide.
 Great for the whole family, it allows you to enjoy swimming in the Atlantic's waters without the risk of being out in the open ocean.
 In summer, it's even manned by lifeguards, so you can swim in the salty water knowing that you will be out of harm’s way.
-What's more, in summertime the water is pleasantly mild, so a pair of classic swim shorts is all you'll need!
 It can get rather busy though, so, if you prefer veering off the beaten track, you'd be best heading down the coast to Polzeath.
 While the main beach is also pretty popular (especially among surfers), look a little further and you'll find a small inlet, officially known as Pentireglaze Haven, but more commonly nicknamed 'Baby Bay.'
 This secluded spot, surrounded by rocks, has perfectly white sand and bright blue waters, and will transport you to a whole different world – one that is peaceful and picture-perfect.
 We recommend going for your swim while the sun is setting for a truly unforgettable experience!

 Where can you go swimming in Northern Ireland?
 Head to the North Coast